 HARRISON, William Henry.
 1016.
 Private KEH.
 Entered France 2/10/1915.
 Commissioned as a Second Lieutenant, 4th Battalion, Essex Regiment 31/12/1915 later Lieutenant attached to the Nigeria Regiment, West African Field Force.
 KIA 24/01/1917 in Tanzania and commemorated on the Nairobi British and Indian Memorial, Kenya.
 His wife Mrs. L. Harrison from Clapton, London applied for his 1914/15 Star trio.

 HARTLE, Albert Daniel.
 2008.
 Private KEH.
 'A' Squadron.
 Transferred as Private, 13412 from 2nd Dragoon Guards on KEH British War and Victory Medal roll.
 Entered France 11/12/1914 as Private 5235 with 6th Dragoon Guards.
-Discharged 6th Dragoon Guards as Private 5235 on 14/09/1915 on 6th Dragoon Guards roll with service in 3rd Dragoon Guards noted.
+Discharged from the 6th Dragoon Guards as Private 5235 on 14/09/1915 on 6th Dragoon Guards roll with service in 3rd Dragoon Guards noted.
 Born in 1887 in New Bradwell, Buckinghamshire, England and died Sep 1952 in Chelsea, London, England.
 Awarded Military Medal (London Gazette 16/07/1918) for action with a Lewis Gun at the defence of Vieille Chapelle 10/04/1918.
 Discharged 19/03/1919.
 Awarded 1914/15 Star named to 6th Dragoon Guards and British War and Victory Medals named to KEH applied for from Earlsfield, London.
-Military Medal and 1914/15 Star trio in a private collection.
+His Military Medal and 1914/15 Star trio in a private collection.

 HARVEY, Douglas.
 1694.
 Private.
 Enlisted 15/11/1916 and discharged 23/11/1918.
 Reported missing at the defence of Vieille Chapelle and likely to have been wounded there and awarded Silver War Badge 65211.
 Born 1896.
 Entitled to British War and Victory Medals.